MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

 </tr>
 <tr>
   <td>Application Program Interface (API)</td>
-  <td>In the context of LSO, API describes one of the Management Interface Reference Points based on the requirements specified in an Interface Profile, along with a data model, the protocol that defines operations on the data and the encoding format used to encode data according to the data model.
+  <td>In the context of LSO, API describes one of the Management Interface Reference Points based on the requirements specified in an Interface Profile, along with a data model, the protocol that defines operations on the data, and the encoding format used to encode data according to the data model.
 In this document, API is used synonymously with REST API.</td>
   <td><a href="#8-references">[MEF55.1]</td>
 </tr>
 <tr>
   <td>API Gateway</td>
-  <td>An API gateway is a software pattern or component that acts as an intermediary between Clients and backend services of the Server.</td>
+  <td>An API gateway is a software pattern or component that acts as an intermediary between clients and the backend services of the server.</td>
   <td>This document</td>
 </tr>
 <tr>
   <td>Buyer</td>
-  <td>In the context of this document, denotes the organization or individual acting as the customer in a transaction over a Cantata (Customer <-> Service Provider) or Sonata (Service Provider <-> Partner) Interface.</td>
+  <td>In the context of this document denotes the organization or individual acting as the customer in a transaction over a Cantata (Customer <-> Service Provider) or Sonata (Service Provider <-> Partner) Interface.
+The Buyer consumes streaming management API exposed through Allegro and Interlude respectively.</td>
   <td>This document; adapted from <a href="#8-references">[MEF80]</td>
 </tr>
 <tr>